bitsofcotton/catg/README.md

 If the items we have isn't clean data enough, the vector we take is meaning-less.

 # General Tips 2
-The context we input into catg is important enough because of sparsity of the problem depends and dimension we need depends data stream size itself.
+The context (not the order) we input into catg is important enough because of sparsity of the problem depends and dimension we need depends data stream size itself.